 But regardless of oral traditions or origins of thought, it remains that both Jews (at least some Jews) and Christians both believe in a heavenly city of God.

-New Jerusalem in Revelation – The Bride
+In Revelation – The Bride

 So we know from Revelation (and Jewish belief as well) that there is a Jerusalem above.
 The New Jerusalem is described like a bride adorned for her husband (Revelation 21:9)